GoogleFeud/ts-macros/README.md

 npm i --save-dev ts-macros
 ```

-### Usage with ttypescript / ts-patch
+### Usage with ts-patch

-By default, typescript doesn't allow you to add custom transformers, so you must use a tool which adds them. `ttypescript` and `ts-patch` do just that!
-Make sure to install your preferred tool and add the `ts-macros` transformer to your `tsconfig.json`:
+By default, typescript doesn't allow you to add custom transformers, so you must use a tool which adds them. `ts-patch` does just that!
+After you've installed the tool, add the `ts-macros` transformer to your `tsconfig.json`:

 ```json
 "compilerOptions": {